Discover the Indigenous Sun Devil experience

 Sample agenda

-Kick off the day with a light breakfast and a warm welcome.
-Learn why finding your community at ASU is key to a successful and meaningful college experience.
+Kick off the day with a warm welcome and learn why “finding your community” at ASU is key to a successful and meaningful college experience.

 9 a.m. — Academic Pathways for Tribal Communities

-Discover ASU academic programs that have a direct impact on tribal communities.
-ASU alumni and students share how different majors connect to careers, community initiatives, and service opportunities.
+Discover ASU academic programs that can have a direct impact on tribal communities.
+ASU Alumni and students will share how different majors connect to careers, community initiatives, and service opportunities.

 Interactive discussions with experts to explore ASU resources, supports, and pathways that guide Indigenous students through applying, enrolling, and thriving on campus.